Scale · Major

 FAQs

-What's the relative key of D♭ Major?
+What is the relative minor of D♭ major?

 Related on MusoKit